Sample account review

 Observed public signals

-• Visible phone number and “call now” language.
+• Visible phone number and request-estimate language.

 What Queuewell would infer